AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 It also needs a way to update those storage values.
 Since we want the updates to be trustless, we can compute the action based on the function inputs, and then have the contract compute the key at which it must add a `true` to approve the action.

 An example of this would be our Uniswap example which performs a cross chain swap on L1.
-In here, we both do private and public auth witnesses.
-Where the public is set by the uniswap L2 contract itself.
+In here, we both do private and public auth witnesses, where the public is set by the uniswap L2 contract itself.
 In the below snippet, you can see that we compute the action hash, and then update an `approved_action` mapping with the hash as key and `true` as value.
 When we then call the `token_bridge` to execute afterwards, it reads this value, burns the tokens, and consumes the authentication.

 #include_code authwit_uniswap_set /yarn-project/noir-contracts/src/contracts/uniswap_contract/src/main.nr rust